Gavin-Persad/predictions/plan.md

 12. Create scoring league table view and add this where desired (dashboard) and view seasons

-    - create player score table on supabase (season_id, player_id, corectscores, points)
+    - create player game week score table on supabase (game_week_id, player_id, corectscores, points)✅
-    - create add correct score section for hosts
+    - create player season score table on supabase (season_id, player_id, corectscores, points)✅
-    - create functionality to update the scores
+    - create functionality to update the game_week_scores(This will need to be done from a logic place, when the host updates scores) This will then update the season score table as well.
+(This can be done from adding the points and correct scores in the game week score table)
+    - add view table button to view season
     - create league table that pulls and sorts from player scores ( try to make this sortable by position, name, correct scores and points)
     - add table to dashboard
-    - add table to view season

 13. Test scoring and table works